 Wayne County's Glass: Window Panes to White House Crystal includes over 160 pieces of glass all produced in Wayne County from the 1820s to 1980s; more that a dozen tools used in the production of glass; cuttings stones and brushed; and several rare photographs of glass workers and the various cutting "shops" in the county.
 Representative pieces from the Bethany, Honesdale Glass and Honesdale Decorating, Hawley, Dorflinger, T. B. Clark, Hatch & Clark, Vetter, Maple City, Owanda, Irving, Clinton, Keystone, O'Connor, G. Wm.
 Sell, Kranz & Sell, Linke Companies, and more are on display.
 The work of Herman Neugenbauer, Louis Rickert, Ray LaTournous, C.C.
 Hook, and John Murphy, can also be seen.

-At the Wayne County Historical Society Museum you can not only explore our extensive permanent collection that includes the D & H Canal, Gravity Railroad, Lenape, and Dorflinger Glass.
+At the Wayne County Historical Society Museum you can explore our extensive permanent collection that includes the D&H Canal, Gravity Railroad, Lenape, and Dorflinger Glass.
 You'll also experience new exhibitions and programs that reflect a fresh view of traditional and historical works from our historically rich county.
 Visit us today and explore our history!

-Call the museum at 570-253-3240 for more information regarding our yearly new exhibits and special events.
+Call the museum at 570-253-3240 for more information regarding our exhibits, programs, and special events.

 Museum has handicapped parking and accessible front entrance.
 Throughout the museum the exhibits are featured on ramp walkways, and the second floor is easily accessible by elevator.
 All doorways accommodate wheelchairs.